SignLLM: Sign Language Production Large Language Models: Introduction

-We conducted extensive experiments and ablation studies.
-The results validate the superior performance of our \textbf{\ourLLMmethodName{}} over baseline approaches \cite{wang2018video,wang2018high,chan2019everybody,saunders2020progressive,stoll2020text2sign,saunders2021mixed,ebling2016automatic,8778347} on the dev and test sets in eight sign languages.
-We also provide qualitative evaluation, social impact, and limitations for discussion.

-The contributions of this paper can be summarised as: \begin{itemize} \item The first comprehensive multilingual sign language dataset, with more vocabulary words and eight languages, accommodates a greater variety of models.
-Its accompanying tools facilitate more automated/clean sign language data processing. \item The first large sign language production model, with two multilingual \acf{slp} modes, achieves SOTA performance in \ac{slp} tasks across eight sign languages.
-The two modes prepare for accurately generating and understanding complex inputs in two use cases, respectively. \item A novel loss function, accompanied by a corresponding functional module, was introduced as a training strategy based on reinforcement learning in sign language firstly, aiming to reduce time costs in training. \end{itemize}
+We conduct extensive experiments and detailed ablation studies.
+The results validate the superior performance of our \textbf{\ourLLMmethodName{}} over baseline approaches \cite{wang2018video,wang2018high,chan2019everybody,saunders2020progressive,stoll2020text2sign,saunders2021mixed,ebling2016automatic,8778347} on the subsets in eight sign languages.
+The contributions of this paper can be summarized as follows. \begin{itemize} \item A comprehensive multilingual sign language dataset, named \ourDataName{}, featuring an expanded vocabulary and covering eight languages, is introduced.
+It is designed for broader seq2seq compatibility. \item A large multilingual \acf{slp} model with two distinct modes—MLSF for handling text query inputs and Prompt2LangGloss for processing question-style prompts—is proposed.
+Our method, \ourLLMmethodName{}, achieves state-of-the-art performance across eight sign languages in \ac{slp} tasks. \item We present a novel reinforcement learning-based loss function, along with a functional module named Priority Learning Channel (PLC), as a training strategy for sign language models, designed to reduce training time and computational costs. \end{itemize}